-- 5. The Parties agree that the Commonwealth will contribute funding on a monthly basis in arrears, based on the actual number of existing clients (including trial participants) and new and other participants entering the NDIS each month, multiplied by the agreed per client funding contribution.
-The number of existing and new or other participants who will enter into the scheme during transition and the sequencing is detailed in Schedule B: Participant Transition Arrangements in Western Australia. - 6.
-The Commonwealth is contributing its existing available funding for specialist and other disability services and supports, therefore: - a.
-Commonwealth contributions are based on an agreed per client funding contribution for different cohorts, and may increase or decrease based on actual participant intake; - b. the agreed per participant funding contribution for different cohorts, is a weighted cost based on a full scheme national average cost per participant; - c.
-Commonwealth contributions for participants are limited to the quarterly intake of existing and the quarterly intake of new and other participants, as outlined in Schedule B of this Agreement; and - d. for the purpose of the Commonwealth making a contribution, a participant is assessed as having transitioned to the NDIS in WA at the time of plan approval.
+- 9. The Parties agree that WA will contribute funding on a monthly basis in arrears, based on the actual number of existing clients (including trial participants) and new and other participants entering the NDIS each month, multiplied by the agreed per client funding contribution.
+The number of existing and new or other participants who will enter into the scheme during transition and the sequencing is detailed in Schedule A: Participant Transition Arrangements in Western Australia. - 10.
+WA is contributing its existing available funding for specialist and other disability services and supports, therefore: - a.
+WA contributions are based on the actual intake of existing clients who have transitioned to the NDIS; - WA contributions are based on an agreed per client funding contribution for different cohorts, and may increase or decrease based on actual participant intake; - c. the agreed per participant funding contribution for different cohorts, is a weighted cost based on a full scheme national average cost per participant;